alberthun/legacy-sense-docs/guides/001-devices/003-android-sdk.md

 */
 Reach.initWithAPIKey(context, "YOUR_API_KEY");
 ```
 SDK behavior and settings can be set by passing an object of `ReachConfig` as third parameter to `initWithAPIKey`.
-The parameter and it's properties are optional, you can skip one or more properties as well as the whole object. **But it's highly recommended that you pass a ReachConfig with alias map attached to it.**
+The parameter and its properties are optional, and you can skip one or more properties as well as the whole object. **It's highly recommended that you pass a ReachConfig with alias map attached to it.**

-`Alias` is a `Map` of `String` key-value pair where key can be any consistent string with a value unique to each device, can be Phone Number, IMEI, MAC Address etc. Aliases help the Sense Platform uniquely identify each device over multiple sessions and reinstalls thus keeping all the data from one device at single place.
+`Aliases` is a `Map` of `String` key-value pairs where key can be any consistent string with a value unique to each device.
+It can be Phone Number, IMEI, MAC Address etc. Aliases help the Sense Platform uniquely identify each device over multiple sessions and reinstalls, thus keeping all the data from one device at single place.

-Other than `Alias`, you can set few more properties to `ReachConfig` object for different purposes.
+Other than `Alias`, you can set other properties in `ReachConfig` object for different purposes.
 Following are all the options used in `ReachConfig`:

 - to set device alias
 ```java